Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Cosplay as an international phenomenon

-Portraying characters through elaborate costumes allows otakus to express creativity, admiration, and be an active part of their community.
+Representing characters through elaborate costumes allows otakus to express creativity, admiration, and be an active part of their community.

-Collectible items and their meaning
+Collectible elements and their meaning

 The increase in global demand for collectibles reflects the economic and social importance that this hobby has achieved globally.